Archie Bradley (baseball): Personal life

 After being reassigned to the bullpen in 2017, Bradley began to grow a distinct beard, leading to jokes about the necessity of facial hair on a reliever.
 That season, the Diamondbacks began selling T-shirts with Bradley's face and the phrase "Bring in the Beard".
-Bradley told reporters that, growing up, he preferred to remain clean-shaven because he did not like how bright his beard appeared, but that he let it grow out after Movember and through spring training.
+Bradley told reporters that, growing up, he preferred to remain clean-shaven because he did not like how bright his beard appeared, but that he let it grow out after November and through spring training.
 After noticing an improvement in his pitching, Bradley decided to keep the beard, saying, "I don't believe in special powers but it's kind of funny that as soon as I grew a beard I seemed to pitch better".
 He clarified that he believed most of the improvement was due to the shorter inning workload placed on a reliever, but that, "Just in case the palm reader was correct, I won't shave my beard until I retire".

 Bradley took up waterfowl hunting early in his baseball career, and continues to hunt in his free time.
 In 2017, Bradley purchased a 500 acre ranch in Pawnee, Oklahoma, about 8 mi away from the Spring Valley Rod and Gun Club.
 Bradley and his high school baseball teammate, Mak Monckton, connected with the gun club owner and started Crash Landing Outdoors, a hunting guide company.
-The name derives from Bradley's Labrador retriever, Crash.
+The name derives from Bradley's Labrador Retriever, Crash.